 Sustainability & Environmental Responsibility

-- Bamboo acts like a super-powered air filter, taking carbon from the atmosphere during photosynthesis in the form of carbon dioxide and putting it back in the ground where it remains “captured” and out of our atmosphere.
+Bamboo acts like a super-powered air filter, taking carbon from the atmosphere during photosynthesis in the form of carbon dioxide and putting it back in the ground where it remains “captured” and out of our atmosphere.
 Plants capture more carbon when they grow, so faster growing plants are able to capture more carbon than others that grow more slowly.

 Bamboo is actually a grass and grows, on average, 5-10 times faster than trees, produces more lumber, and cleans more of the planet in the process.

-- Minimalist Shipping - Shipping efficiently make sense for everyone.
+Minimalist Shipping - Shipping efficiently makes sense for everyone.
 Less box volume means fewer trucks/planes.
 Small boxes means cheaper shipping.
-We have recently replaced our Long Mounting Bar with 2 Short Mounting Bars, this gives customers more control over how far apart they mounting their cradles has also shrunken our box size by almost 40%.
+We have recently replaced our Long Mounting Bar with 2 Short Mounting Bars, this gives customers more control over how far apart they mount their cradles and has shrunken our box size by almost 40%.

-- Soy Hardware Bags - They look like plastic.
+Biodegradable Hardware Bags - They look like plastic.
 They feel like plastic.
-They... will decompose when you put them in the ground.
-We send our hardware in small, green baggies that are made from Soy.
-Please don't eat them, even if you're excited about the soy.
+They... are 100% recyclable and will biodegrade when you put them in the ground.

-- Bamboo Spacers - Our entire Mounting System relies on our spacers and Mounting Bar, we engineered it that way.
+Bamboo Spacers - Our entire Mounting System relies on our spacers and Mounting Bar, we engineered it that way.
 However when we launched the brand we were using small plastic spacers.
 This one was a no-brainer, our spacers are now more stable and are made of bamboo that would otherwise be unusable scrap material..

 Grassracks' "Zero Waste" Initiative

 After we manufacture our products, we are left with some 'drop' pieces of perfectly good material.
 In an effort to get our waste as close to zero as possible, we have begun to use these drop pieces in a few different ways.